barbagroup/AmgXWrapper/README.md

 </a>

 AmgXWrapper simplifies the usage of AmgX when using AmgX together with PETSc.
-Specifically when the number of MPI processes is greater than the number of GPU devices, this wrapper will do the system consolidation/data scattering/data gathering automatically.
+A unique feature is that when the number of MPI processes is greater than the number of GPU devices, this wrapper will do the system consolidation/data scattering/data gathering automatically.
 So there's always only one MPI process using each GPU and no resource competition.
 Though we currently only support PETSc, we hope this wrapper can work with other libraries in the future.

 The usage is simple.
 Just follow the procedure: ***initialize -> set matrix A -> solve -> finalize***.